This page was most recently updated on May 8th, 2025

 SECTION 22.04 Definitions of Harassment

-1. Sexual harassment constitutes discrimination and is illegal under federal, state and local laws.
-For the purposes of this policy, sexual harassment is defined, as in the Equal Employment Opportunity Commission Guidelines, as unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature when, for example: (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s membership; (2) submission to or rejection of such conduct by an individual is used as the basis for making a decision affecting such individual; or (3) such conduct has the purpose or effect of unreasonably interfering with an individual’s participation in the organization or creating an intimidating, hostile or offensive working environment.
+1. Sexual harassment constitutes discrimination and is illegal under federal, state, and local laws.
+For this policy, sexual harassment is defined, as in the Equal Employment Opportunity Commission Guidelines, as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when, for example, (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s membership; (2) submission to or rejection of such conduct by an individual is used as the basis for making a decision affecting such individual; or (3) such conduct has the purpose or effect of unreasonably interfering with an individual’s participation in the organization or creating an intimidating, hostile or offensive working environment.

-2. Harassment on the basis of any other protected characteristic is also strictly prohibited.
-Under this policy, harassment is verbal, written or physical conduct that denigrates or shows hostility or aversion toward an individual because of his/her race, color, religion, creed, national origin, ancestry, disability, gender, sexual orientation, transgender, gender identity, age, social-economic status, ancestry, marital status, disability, veteran or draft status; or any other characteristic protected by federal, state or local laws or that of his/her relatives, friends or associates, and that: (i) has the purpose or effect of creating an intimidating, hostile or offensive professional and courteous environment; (ii) has the purpose or effect of unreasonably interfering with an individual’s work and performance for the organization, or (iii) Otherwise adversely affects an individual’s ability to fully participate in the UCPPE organization.
+2. Harassment based on any other protected characteristic is also strictly prohibited.
+Under this policy, harassment is verbal, written, or physical conduct that denigrates or shows hostility or aversion toward an individual because of their race, color, religion, creed, national origin, ancestry, disability, gender, sexual orientation, transgender, gender identity, age, social-economic status, ancestry, marital status, disability, veteran or draft status; or any other characteristic protected by federal, state or local laws or that of their relatives, friends or associates, and that: (i) has the purpose or effect of creating an intimidating, hostile or offensive professional and courteous environment; (ii) has the purpose or effect of unreasonably interfering with an individual’s work and performance for the organization, or (iii) Otherwise adversely affects an individual’s ability to fully participate in the UCPPE organization fully.

 SECTION 22.05 Code of Conduct